 We’re responsible for controlling certain diseases when they happen.
 Different diseases are dealt with in different ways, including:

-- legal requirements to notify the Animal Health and Veterinary Laboratories Agency if you suspect certain diseases
+- legal requirements to notify the Animal and Plant Health Agency or the Fish Health Inspectorate (as appropriate) if you suspect certain diseases

 monitoring and testing for disease

 - controls to stop disease being spread if it’s detected, which can include slaughtering animals

 EU law requires all member states to have specific controls on certain diseases.

 We’re funding research on animal diseases, so we can build policies on a good scientific evidence base.

 We’re also monitoring major animal disease outbreaks worldwide, to check whether they pose a risk to the UK, and to raise awareness.

 Working with professional bodies involved in animal disease